Magnetixaft/AgileQueen/README.md

 ### Login using Microsoft Azure

-Elli only allow login using Microsoft Azure from select organisations.
+Elli only allows login using Microsoft Azure from select organisations.
 Simply press the login button and login using you Microsoft work-credentials:

 <img src="https://github.com/Magnetixaft/AgileQueen/blob/main/img/azurelogin.gif" width="300" />